AN ANALYSIS OF THE LION BREEDING INDUSTRY IN SOUTH AFRICA

 – No hand rearing.

-– General “hands off” management techniques with regard to feeding, husbandry, medical care and environmental enrichment.
+– General “hands-off” management techniques concerning feeding, husbandry, medical care and environmental enrichment.

-The reason for this is two fold: A lion that is familiar with humans will be a much easier target for a hunter, and a lion with less fear of humans will be more likely to attack if wounded.
+The reason for this is twofold: A lion familiar with humans will be a much easier target for a hunter, and a lion with less fear of humans will be more likely to attack if wounded.

 The ethical issues involved in put-and-take hunting have been widely scrutinised and led to some hunting organisations distancing themselves from the practice.
-Safari Club International now differentiates between lions hunted behind fences and ‘free-range’ lions.
+Safari Club International differentiates between lions hunted behind fences and ‘free-range’ lions.
 In effect, if you’ve shot a lion anywhere in South Africa, no matter how big it is, it will be categorised as an ‘Estate’ lion.
-As prominent American hunter, Craig Boddington put it: “I’m shown a picture of a magnificent lion, so resplendent in mane that it is extremely unlikely that it’s a wild lion.
-Of course it’s a South African lion, so now there is little doubt about the actual circumstances.”(3)
+As prominent American hunter Craig Boddington put it: “I’m shown a picture of a magnificent lion, so resplendent in the mane that it is extremely unlikely it’s a wild lion.
+Of course, it’s a South African lion, so now there is little doubt about the actual circumstances.”(3)

 Commoditisation of the king of beasts evolves and changes form to meet demand and supply

 Another argument is that captive-bred hunting alleviates the pressure on wild lions.
-But wild lions are under far greater threat from increasing loss of habitat due to human population growth and land utilisation.
+But wild lions are under far greater threat from increasing habitat loss due to human population growth and land utilisation.
 Captive-bred lion hunting will not put a stop to that.
-In addition there appears to be offtake of wild lions from some African countries to supply new genetic material for South African captive breeding operations.
+In addition, there appears to be an offtake of wild lions from some African countries to supply new genetic material for South African captive breeding operations.

 We need to protect all wild African lions and the wilderness that they depend on, or the creature that we put on the throne so long ago will have no dominion.
 He will cease to be king.
 He’ll be a rug for us to walk over and only live in our myths and legends, a reminder of what we once believed ourselves to be.

 ANTON CRONE quit the crazy-wonderful world of advertising to travel the world, sometimes working, sometimes drifting.
-Along the way he unearthed a passion for Africa’s stories – not the sometimes hysterical news agency headlines we all feed off, but the real stories.
-Anton has a strong empathy with Africa’s people and their need to meet daily requirements, often in remote environmentally hostile areas co-habitated by Africa’s free-roaming animals.
-His journey brought him to Africa Geographic where he is now Editor in Chief, and custodian of Africa Geographic online magazine.
-Anton wrote LION KING OR COMMODITY?, an analysis of the lion breeding industry in South Africa.
+Along the way, he unearthed a passion for Africa’s stories – not the sometimes hysterical news agency headlines we all feed off, but the real stories.
+Anton strongly empathises with Africa’s people and their need to meet daily requirements, often in remote, environmentally hostile areas cohabitated by Africa’s free-roaming animals.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: